-26650 Rechargeable Battery: This is a high performance/high capacity battery capable of offering excellent power for high-drain or high-power devices or tools.
+26650 Rechargeable Battery: This is a high-performance/high-capacity battery capable of offering excellent power for high-drain or high-power devices or tools.
 The size of a 26650 battery is a larger diameter and longer length.
-A 26650 battery has a high mAh rating up to 5000mAh with a long run time.
+A 26650 battery has a high mAh rating of up to 5000mAh with a long run time.

 One crucial factor to remember is that 21700 batteries can be both protected and unprotected.
 For this reason, it is essential to do your research before choosing your gear.

 These come in AAA, AA, 9-Volt, and small cylinder ( CR123A) sizes.
 Since their self-discharge is slow, their shelf life can get as long as 10 years (different brands may vary).
-Additionally, they perform perfect in below freezing temperatures.
+Additionally, they perform perfectly in below-freezing temperatures.
 If your lanterns would be used in extremely cold situations, make sure to use CR123A battery lights.

-There are so many different types of batteries using on torches that you may get confused on selection.
+There are so many different types of batteries used on torches that you may get confused about selection.
 Firstly, you need to know what you need the LED flashlights for.
-Below we will offer you some guide.
+Below we will offer you some guidance.

 For frequent use or everyday carry, rechargeable batteries would be highly recommended.
-In the long run, they save cost and offer convenience.
+In the long run, they save costs and offer convenience.
 Now, some brands have released rechargeable batteries with a USB port on top, which allows charging with just a cable.
-This way brings much more convenience and cost down because users do not need a separate charger any more.
+This way brings much more convenience and costs down because users do not need a separate charger anymore.